timerring/bilitool/README-en.md

 English | [简体中文](./README.md)

-> This is a Python implementation of [biliup-rs](https://github.com/biliup/biliup-rs).
+> If you find this project useful, feel free to use it and :star: it, and provide more feedback and requests.
+Contributions via PR are welcome.

-`biliupload` is a command line tool for logging in and uploading videos to bilibili, which can also be used as a library for other projects.
+`biliupload` is a Python library for logging in, uploading, and downloading videos to Bilibili.
+It can be used via command line operations or as a library in other projects.

 ## Features